 Our Strawberry Dream Cake definitely lives up to its name – it is soooo dreamy!
 This strawberry cake paired with pink buttercream strawberry frosting was created by Jennifer Farley at Savory Simple.
-There are a few extra steps to make this beautiful strawberry layer cake so it takes a bit more time to prepare, but if you’re looking for that special dessert that makes a statement, it is so worth it!
+There are a few extra steps to make this beautiful strawberry layer cake, but if you’re looking for that special dessert that makes a statement, it is so worth it!

 Strawberry Dream Cake

 - ¼ cup strawberry puree room temperature (made from frozen strawberries, see below)

 - 1 cup half & half room temperature

 - Zest of 2 oranges (about 2 Tbsp)